 A study of the techniques, repertoire, and aesthetics of computer music.
 Composition and research projects are completed using the resources of the Computer Music Studios.
 Participation in at least one public program.
+Area: P, Y

 PY.350.464.
-Intro Computer Music.
+Introduction to Computer Music 2.
 3 Credits.

 A study of the techniques, repertoire, and aesthetics of computer music.
 Composition and research projects are completed using the resources of the Computer Music Studios.
 Participation in at least one public program.
+Prerequisite(s): Completion of Introduction to Computer Music 1 needed, PY.350.463[C].